Diabetes exercise - increase exercise in your daily activity lower your blood glucose level, and you feel pleasant physical and mental well being.

 - Walk the most instead of using vehicles.

 - At work, walk over to see your co-worker instead of calling or emailing.

 Aerobic exercise for diabetes

-Aerobic exercise makes your heart beat faster, and you will also breathe harder, thus you burn high calories, and your lung expands and energizes the whole body.
-Doing exercise for 30 minutes a day at least 5 days a week provides many benefits.
-You can even split up those 30 minutes into several parts, example, you can take three brisk 10-minute each.
+Aerobic exercise makes your heart beat faster, and you will also breathe harder.
+Thus you burn high calories, and your lung expands and energizes the whole body.
+Doing the exercise for 30 minutes a day at least five days a week provides many benefits.
+You can even split up those 30 minutes into several parts, for example, you can take three brisk 10-minute each.

 Start with some warm-up stretch, before you start exercising, and make to cool down after you finished your exercise.
 If you are new to exercise, then start slowly with 5 to 10 minutes a day.
 Add a little more time each week, aiming for at least 2 to 3 hours per week.

 - Brisk walk